adikulkarni0/pxdocs/content/operations/key-management/vault/_index.md

 **NOTE:**

 * If the `VAULT_TOKEN` provided in the secret above is refreshed, then you must manually update this secret.
-* If you installed Portworx using the Operator, then you must create the Kubernetes secret in the same namespace in which you deployed Portworx.
 {{</info>}}

 After configuring Vault using the Vault authentication method, proceed to [Step 2](#step-2-setup-vault-as-the-secrets-provider-for-portworx).